You have successfully logged out.

 The responsible organization is B. Braun Melsungen AG

-I can revoke my consent at any time by sending an contact_hospitalcare@bbraun.com or by clicking on the unsubscribe link at the end of any marketing e-mail.
+I can revoke my consent at any time by sending an e-mail to info@bbraun.com or by clicking on the unsubscribe link at the end of any marketing e-mail.

 For more information about the processing of your data and your data protection rights, please refer to our privacy notice.